HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Methodology

 \subsection{Foresight: The Evolutionary Navigator for State-Aware Guidance}

-While the Hindsight module grounds the search process in historically validated principles, we propose the Foresight module, an Evolutionary Navigator that provides real-time, state-aware guidance for heuristic design.
-Its primary role is to dynamically regulate the balance between exploration and exploitation throughout the evolutionary process.
-It manages the evolutionary strategy by implementing a control policy \(\pi\) that maps the macroscopic evolutionary state, \(S_t\), to a high-level strategic orientation known as the \textit{Evolutionary Regime}, defined as follows:
+While the Hindsight module grounds the search in historically validated principles, the Foresight module acts as an \textbf{Evolutionary Navigator}, providing real-time, state-aware guidance.
+Its primary role is to modulate the exploration-exploitation trade-off via a control policy, $\pi: S_t \rightarrow \theta_t$.
+This policy maps the current evolutionary state $S_t$ to a high-level search orientation, denoted as the \textit{Evolutionary Regime} $\theta_t$.
+Unlike traditional adaptive EAs that solely tune numerical parameters, Foresight establishes a semantic feedback loop that directly steers the conceptual strategy of the LLMs.
+We define $\pi$ as a rule-based system that selects the appropriate strategic modes based on evolutionary state :

-The control policy \(\pi\) employs a rule-based logic to determine \(\theta_t\), prioritizing responses to critical evolutionary dynamics such as performance stagnation or diminishing diversity.
-The macroscopic state \(S_t\) encapsulates these dynamics through key metrics, formalized as:

-where \(C_{\text{stag}}(t)\) and \(C_{\text{prog}}(t)\) are counters for consecutive generations of stagnation and progress, respectively, and \(\Delta_p(t)\) measures population diversity.
-Specifically, stagnation is defined as a lack of improvement in the best-so-far fitness, while progress requires a significant fitness gain.
-Population diversity, \(\Delta_p(t)\), is quantified as the standard deviation of the fitness values within the current population.

-The hyperparameters \(T_{\text{stag}}\), \(T_{\text{prog}}\), and \(\Delta_{\text{crit}}\) are thresholds that ensure the Navigator is highly responsive to the evolving search landscape.
-The thresholds for stagnation ($T_{\text{stag}}$) and progress ($T_{\text{prog}}$) are intentionally set to small values, a design choice motivated by the rapid convergence of our framework.
-Unlike traditional Evolutionary Algorithms that may evolve over many generations, HiFo-Prompt often achieves significant progress in very few iterations, necessitating a Navigator that can react swiftly to these short-term dynamics.
-Similarly, the critical diversity threshold, \(\Delta_{\text{crit}}\), is carefully calibrated to balance the need to maintain population diversity to converge on high-quality solutions.

-Once the strategic regime is determined, the Evolutionary Navigator translates this strategy into a concrete instruction for the LLM, known as a Design Directive.
-The nature of this directive is dictated by the active regime ($\theta_t$).
-For example, the $\theta_{\text{explore}}$ regime yields directives that prompt radical innovation, such as \textit{invent a new crossover operator from scratch}.
-Conversely, the $\theta_{\text{exploit}}$ regime issues directives focused on incremental refinement, like \textit{slightly modify the selection pressure of the best heuristic}.
-The $\theta_{\text{balance}}$ regime generates directives that synthesize these approaches, such as \textit{combine the strengths of the top two performing heuristics}.
-This mechanism ensures that the generative focus of the LLM is dynamically steered to align with the strategic intent of the current evolutionary phase.